Powerlearnproject/se-day1-assignment-KurhulaDee/README.md

 Explain what software engineering is and discuss its importance in the technology industry. software engineering is a systematic approach to the design, development, operation and maintenance of software. it encompassese various aspects such as project management, requirements, analysis, software architecture, coding, testing and deployment. *qaulity assurance* through rigorous testing and validation processes, software engineering ensure that software product meets qualitystandards and perform as expected.This reduce errors and minimizes the cost of fixing bugs after deployment.
+Cost Efficiency: well-planned software projects can help manage costs effectively.software engineering practices, such such as requirements gathering and iterative development (e.g Agile) it help to avoid scope creep and ensure resources are allocated effeciently.

 Identify and describe at least three key milestones in the evolution of software engineering.
 *the birth of software engineering (1968)-The term" software engineering" was popularizde during the NATO software engineering conference held in germisch, germany.The conference brought together computer scientists and engineers to address the growing comlexity of software system.